Tag: loved

 2) Why do we often let our mistakes and errors bind us?

-3) One aspect of the of the is freedom from chains.
+3) One aspect of the Good News of the Gospel is from chains.
 How will you share with others the chains you have been freed from?

 • Bound Emotion